madrigals1/leetcode_bot/README.md

 ### Prerequisites

 Make sure you have installed these:
-Classified as a NoSQL database program, MongoDB uses JSON-like documents with schema.

 - [Node.js](https://nodejs.org/en/) - JavaScript runtime built on Chrome's V8 JavaScript engine.

 (Optional) If you are going to use **PostgreSQL** or **MongoDB**, you will have to install them: